MaxenceGiraud/Ssim/README.md

 - [ ] [Galaxy sim / collisions](ssim/Physics/Cosmology/Galaxy/)

 Stellar Physics :
-- [ ] Life of a star (fusion of elements, death, compute if neutron star, black hole ...)
+- [ ] Life of a star (fusion of elements, death ...
+What is possible ??)

 Fluid Mechanics :
 - [ ] Simulate a plane flight